logancorrea/Portfolio/Applied Machine Learning/README.md

 | Gradient Boosting        | 0.42                 | 0.47              | 0.44                | 0.54             |
 | MCA Logistic Regression  | 0.42                 | 0.54              | 0.47                | 0.53             |

-**Table 1.** Summary of classification metrics for supervised machine learning models.
+<sub>**Table 1.** Summary of classification metrics for supervised machine learning models.
 Precision, recall, F1-score, and overall accuracy are reported for the depressed class.
-Logistic Regression and Optimized MCA Logistic Regression achieved similar performance, with an overall accuracy of 53%, while Random Forest and Gradient Boosting slightly outperformed in accuracy (54%) but showed no significant advantage in F1-score or recall.
+Logistic Regression and Optimized MCA Logistic Regression achieved similar performance, with an overall accuracy of 53%, while Random Forest and Gradient Boosting slightly outperformed in accuracy (54%) but showed no significant advantage in F1-score or recall.</sub>

 ## Discussion
 The results of this study demonstrate the challenges of using demographic data to predict depression with machine learning.
 The supervised models, including Logistic Regression, Random Forest, and Gradient Boosting, achieved relatively low performance across all evaluation metrics, indicating that demographic variables alone cannot fully capture the complexity of depression.
 For example, the best performing model Logistic Regression achieved an accuracy of 53%, which is only marginally above random prediction.
 SHAP analysis identified employment status and substance use as the most influential predictors, while variables such as race and ethnicity had minimal impact, suggesting that these features do not adequately represent the multifactorial nature of depression.
 These findings align with expectations, as depression is influenced by psychological, environmental, and biological factors not captured by the dataset.